shlima/srp6a-webcrypto/README.md

 fully complies with the RFC-5054/RFC-2945.

 It uses built-in crypto primitives from Web crypto
-API in node and in a browser (cryptographically strong random number generator and hash functions).
+API in a browser (cryptographically strong random number generator and hash functions).

 This client is used with [golang](https://github.com/wault-pw/srp6ago)